are common injuries that can result in lifelong problems. Some people with

 - A compression wrap helps decrease swelling.

-If swelling is kept to a minimum, you will heal faster and get back on your
+If swelling is kept to a minimum, it may help your ankle feel better.

 - Applying a compression wrap is easy and can be done at